SERVIR-WA/GALUP/training/1_lu/modules/module3.md

 Then, we assign new values to the old values of the three criteria (the rule will be based on relevant agricultural literature).

 The last step is to proceed the value combination.
-Before combining values, different weights will be assigned to each criteria (weight vlaue will be based on relevant agricultural literature).
+Before combining values, different weights will be assigned to each criteria (weight value will be based on relevant agricultural literature).

 #### 3.2.1 Data